Equal Opportunity Commission Fact Sheet - Complaint Process

 The complaint will be assessed to see if it is covered by the Act.
 If it is not covered, information about why the complaint is not accepted is provided to the complainant along with what other organisations may be able to assist.

-The purpose of an investigation is to gather information about the complaint.
-The officer may ask for additional information such as the dates of specific incidents, documents, CCTV, audio and video recordings, medical information relevant to the complaint, witness statements and medical information.
+The purpose of the investigation is to gather information about the complaint.
+The officer may ask for additional information such as the dates of specific incidents, witness statements and medical information.
 The Commissioner can require any person to produce relevant information about a complaint.

-The Commissioner may dismiss a complaint at any stage if satisfied the complaint is misconceived, frivolous or vexatious, lacks substance, or relates to an act that is not unlawful because of a provision of the Act.
+The Commissioner may dismiss a complaint at any stage if satisfied the complaint is misconceived, frivolous or vexatious, lacks substance, or relates to an act that is not unlawful by reason of a provision of the Act.

 Conciliation

-Where the Commissioner has not dismissed the complaint and is of the opinion the complaint may be resolved, a conciliation conference may be scheduled. the conciliation process is facilitated by a conciliation officer.
+Where the Commissioner has not dismissed the complaint and is of the opinion the complaint may be resolved, a conciliation conference may be scheduled.
+A conciliation officer facilitates the conciliation process.
 Conciliation officers do not take sides in the complaint, advocate for or represent any of the parties.

-Conciliation conferences may be held face-to-face, by telephone or video conference.
+Conciliation conferences may be held face-to-face, by telephone, or by video conference.

 Conciliated